-Every morning, we go outside to check on the garden barefooted and in pajamas.
+Growing a garden is something I look forward to each summer.
+Every morning, before even bothering with "real" clothes and lacing up shoes, we get the grass in between our toes and go check on the garden.
 If it needs to be watered, Miss H fills up her little green watering can and empties it on the dirt while I use the hose.
-We prune, spray, and guide wayward branches to the right place.
-I love these special mornings with my little one, who soon will most likely decide that she doesn’t need to be by Mom’s side for these morning gardening sessions.
+E helps hunt for green beans hidden in the messy clumps of leaves, and the Littlest wobbles unsteadily with his hands on the planter box, grabbing fistfuls of dirt.
+We prune, spray, we guide wayward branches to the right place.
+I love these special mornings with my little ones, who soon will most likely decide that helping is not as fun as it once was.

-There are also so many lessons to be learned from a growing garden.
-The habit of gently caring for something.
-The habit of being consistent.
-Understanding what plants need to grow.
-Seeing a life cycle take place before their eyes.
+There are also so many lessons to be learned from a growing garden: the habit of gently caring for something; the habit of being consistent; understanding what plants need to grow; a life cycle.

 These things happen naturally.
 I don't need to guide and teach, because they are constantly learning through observing and running their hands through the earth.
 Miss H must have the same happy memories that I do from our summers spent gardening, because she has often requested and sought out gardening-related books.
 These have become some of our favorites.
 I've linked to my Amazon affiliate store to share these great books with you.
 You can read more about affiliate links in my policies.

 Living Books about Gardens

 You can see the entire list through my Amazon Shop, but I've written about a few of our favorites!

 I have so many happy memories of this book!
 It is such a sweet way to discuss colors with preschoolers, and it has even inspired Miss H to plant- and eat- colorful vegetables!